 Myth 1: Electric Cars Are Unsafe and Catch Fire Frequently

 This is simply not true, despite highly publicized news about the Chevy Bolt battery issues and recommendations to park Bolts outside to avoid potential risks.
-An FEMA report shows that there are 150 gasoline car fires every day, suggesting that it is the novelty of the electric car that grabs headlines, not the frequency of danger.
+An FEMA report shows that there are 150 gasoline car fires every day, compared to far less than one EV fire each day.
+This suggests that it is the novelty of the electric car fire that grabs headlines, not the frequency of danger.

 The National Highway Transit Safety Administration also studied the likelihood of lithium ion battery fires, finding it to be no higher than that of an internal combustion engine (ICE) car.
 Even the Chevy Bolt, which has been the talk of the EV world in 2021, has seen fires in only 0.01% of its vehicles, which is an order of magnitude fewer fires than the 0.07% of ICE cars that the National Fire Protection Association said caught fire in 2018.